Plonk

 ‘Of course.’

 ‘Gentlemen,’ enquired the stoic bartender who had, until then, been waiting with bated breath.
 He had in fact gone quite purple in the face from this attempt at stoicness.
-He took his stoic duties with the seriousness of a Disney lemming heading for the cliff.
+He took his stoic duties with the perseverance of a Disney lemming heading for the cliff.

 ‘Hullo, old fellow.’
 A greeting.